 Maximizing Revenue with E-Mail

-Making more than you spend is at the foundation of every opportunity.
-Before you get too caught up running your business, I hope you took the time to make a few calculations to determine whether your approach to your business seemed capable of making a profit.
+Making more money than you spend is at the foundation of every business opportunity.
+Before you get too caught up running your business, I hope you took the time to make a few calculations to determine whether your approach to marketing your business seemed capable of making a profit.

 You have to find ways to tell people about your business, and you have to make sure that your communication efforts make more money than they cost.
 In this topic, we learned how to capitalize on the power of e-mail to turn your customer communication costs into more opportunities for growth and reward.